Nicolás Molina: Professional

 On 17 February 2022, Molina signed with USL League One side North Carolina FC.
 He made his professional debut on 18 June 2022, starting and scoring during a 2–0 win over Charlotte Independence.

+In the second half of 2025, Molina moved to Chile and joined San Luis de Quillota from Ecuadorian club Vinotinto.

 Personal

 Nicólas is the younger brother of professional footballer Tomás Molina.